Panthers vs. Hurricanes: Odds, total, moneyline - Stanley Cup Semifinals Game 3

 Panthers vs. Hurricanes Betting Trends

-- Florida and its opponent have combined to score more than 5.5 goals in 69 of 96 games this season.
+- Carolina has played 45 games this season with over 5.5 goals.

-- The Panthers have been victorious in 13 of their 22 games when they were listed as a moneyline favorite this season (59.1%).
+- In the 22 times this season the Panthers have been favored on the moneyline, they have gone 13-9 in those games.

-- The Hurricanes have been an underdog in 10 games this season, with five upset wins (50.0%).
+- The Hurricanes have been listed as the underdog 10 times this season, and upset their opponent five times.

-- Carolina has won seven of its 13 games when it is the underdog by -110 or longer on the moneyline.
+- Carolina is 7-6 when oddsmakers have listed them as underdogs of -110 or longer on the moneyline.

 Panthers Player Props